AlekUp24/AlekUp24/README.md

 ---

-  Hi, My name is <b>Hubert</b>.
-I'm RPA Deeveloper responsible for automating processes with RPA (Python, VBA, SQL, API, SAPScripting) & LowCode development (Blue Prism, Power Apps, Power Automate).
+On daily basis I'm RPA Developer responsible for automating processes with RPA (Python, VBA, SQL, API, SAPScripting) & LowCode development (Blue Prism, Power Apps, Power Automate).

-On a day-to-day basis I enjoy web development.
+In my free time I enjoy web development and explore new technologies.

+Feel free to contact me if you have any suggestions to my repos or ideas!

 ---